-When this Part IV applies, individuals may exercise the following rights:
+When Part IV of this Controller Policy applies, individuals may exercise the following rights:

-- Complaints: Individuals may complain to a Group Member and/or to a European data protection authority, in accordance with the Complaints Handling Procedure at Appendix 7; - Proceedings: Individuals may commence proceedings against a Group Member for violations of this Controller Policy, in accordance the Complaints Handling Procedure at Appendix 7; - Compensation: Individuals who have suffered material or non-material damage as a result of an infringement of this Controller Policy have the right to receive compensation from

-Zendesk for the damage suffered as determined by a court of competent jurisdiction in accordance the Complaints Handling Procedure at Appendix 7;
+- Complaints: Individuals may complain to a Group Member and/or to the Information Commissioner, in accordance with the Complaints Handling Procedure at Appendix 7; - Proceedings: Individuals may commence proceedings against a Group Member for violations of this Controller Policy, in accordance with the Complaints Handling Procedure at Appendix 7; - Compensation: Individuals who have suffered material or non-material damage as a result of an infringement of this Controller Policy have the right to receive compensation from Zendesk for the damage suffered as determined by a UK court in accordance the Complaints Handling Procedure at Appendix 7;

-• Transparency: Individuals also have the right to obtain a copy of the Controller Policy on request to the privacy team at euprivacy@zendesk.com.
+• Transparency: Individuals also have the right to obtain a copy of the Controller Policy on request to the privacy team at privacy@zendesk.com.

-Responsibility for breaches by non-European Group Members
+Responsibility for breaches by non-UK Group Members

-Zendesk International Ltd will be responsible for ensuring that any action necessary is taken to remedy any breach of this Policy by a non-European Group Member.
+Zendesk UK Limited will be responsible for ensuring that any action necessary is taken to remedy any breach of this Policy by a non-UK Group Member.